 Ware growers are subject to annual ware planting inspection checks by PHIB Inspectors to ensure they comply with legislative requirements; failure to comply can result in prosecution.
 Ware potato growers are permitted to plant farm saved seed from a basic crop they planted but this may only be grown for one generation to produce a ware crop for marketing.

-All Potato businesses importing ware potatoes into Northern Ireland from Poland, Portugal, Romania and Spain are required to notify the Department at least two days prior to the importation.
+All potato businesses moving ware potatoes into Northern Ireland from Poland, Portugal, Romania and Spain are required to notify the Department of Agriculture, Environment and Rural Affairs at least 48 hours prior to the importation.
 Polish potatoes should also be accompanied by a certificate issued by the Polish Authorities indicating that they have been tested and found free from Ring Rot.

 Labelling Requirements for Imported Ware Potatoes